On this page

 - Supportive Measures.
 The Title IX Coordinator will promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant’s wishes with respect to Supportive Measures, and inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint.
 As defined in Section III above, the College will provide Supportive Measures but will remain cognizant of the burden a specific Supportive Measure may have on the other party.
 Factors to be considered in determining reasonable supportive measure may include: the specific need expressed by the party; the severity and/or pervasiveness of the allegations; any continuing effects on the party; whether the parties share the same job location; and whether other judicial measures have been taken to protect a party or the parties.
 Parties may at any time request that the Title IX Coordinator review Supportive Measures.

 - Disclosures Regarding Law Enforcement.
-The Title IX Coordinator will notify the Complaining Individual, in appropriate circumstances, about the right to report (or decline to report) the matter to Campus Safety and/or to law enforcement, to receive assistance from campus authorities in contacting law enforcement, and to request a court-issued protective order.
+The Title IX Coordinator will notify the Complainant, in appropriate circumstances, about the right to report (or decline to report) the matter to Campus Safety and/or to law enforcement, to receive assistance from campus authorities in contacting law enforcement, and to request a court-issued protective order.
 A report to law enforcement will not change the College’s duty to respond to the matter but it may briefly delay the timing of any investigation if a law enforcement agency requests that the College delay its process for a reasonable amount of time to allow it to gather evidence of criminal conduct.
 If the College learns that a form of sexual misconduct occurred with regard to an individual under the age of eighteen (18), the College may be required to report the information to the Massachusetts Department of Children and Families, as well as law enforcement.